We Tried 3 HyperTrack Alternatives. Here's What We Found Out

 And OptimoRoute has a lot going for it in these areas.

-Unlike some of the older tools on the market, OptimoRoute lets dispatchers incorporate real-time data about vehicle locations to generate up-to-the-minute ETAs for customers and to recalculate routes.
+Unlike older tools, as soon as dispatchers go to the OptimoRoute login page they can incorporate real-time data about vehicle locations to generate up-to-the-minute ETAs for customers and to recalculate routes.

 OptimoRoute is also highly customisable.
 It accommodates: